Industrial and Organizational Psychology (MA) – STEM Designated Degree Program

 - Letters of Recommendation: Two.

 - Standardized Test Scores: GRE (see test waiver policies).
-Fall 2020 applicants only – the GRE will be waived for applicants with a Bachelor’s GPA of 3.3 or higher.
+Fall 2023 applicants ONLY – the GRE will be waived for applicants with a Bachelor’s GPA of 3.3 or higher.

 This academic program is comprised of 34-36 total credits in relevant coursework, including Crisis Communication, Theories of Consultation, Behavior Modification, and Sociological Theory.
 For more information, please visit the Industrial and Organizational Psychology (MA) program listing in the University Catalog.